Learn Landshape — Pick. Embed

 Try to edit your input, so that it does not contain short edges.

-If you create a mesh and try to Embed some rectangles or circles made with native Sketchup tools, it almost always works.
+If you create a new terrain mesh, and Embed a simple rectangle or circle made with native Sketchup tools, this Embed will almost always work.

-Make your input yourself, and be sure to not to use exessively short edges.
+If you can, make your input yourself, and make sure to not to use excessively short edges.

 Always Clean Input Edges from External Sources

-Edgework from external sources, such as .dwg imports from e.g. Autocad, often contains lots of tiny edges and other bad geometry.
+Note that edgework from external sources, such as .dwg imports from e.g. Autocad, often contain lots of tiny edges, and other bad geometry.
 This will often make Embed fail.

 To try to automatically remove tiny edges from your input, select your input and run Clean.
-Currently, Clean only works on edges that are connected to a face.
+Note that currently, Clean only works on edges connected to a face.
+It will erase open edgework.
+Learn more about how to clean input..

 Find Tiny Edges

-To check, use Landshape's built-in command Inspect Edges.
+To check, use Landshape's built-in command Inspect Nonterrain Edges.

 Erase Embeds